Disentangling norms, morality and principles: The September 2019 Brexit rebellion (with Jess Gliserman)

 In international affairs, legal arguments and political actions shape each other.
 Unlike in domestic affairs, there is no enforcement authority in international affairs, and hence there is much debate over how international law affects politics.
 Some scholars focus on how seriously states take legal obligations in their justifications of contested actions.
 Other scholars apply a higher bar for the influence of international law on politics, namely whether law causes compliance.
 While the focus on justificatory discourse risks seeing legal influence everywhere, the latter emphasis of causation risks setting the bar too high and overlooking other ways in which law can affect politics.

 This paper argues that for a richer understanding of the interaction of law and politics, we need to explore the grey zone between empty words and purposive action.
 To do so, it proceeds in two steps.
-First, I suggest that we can identify the degree of commitment to international law by looking at the timing, publicity and consistency of actions and justifications.
-Secondly, I show that depending on whether the words and actions of states display a strong or weak sense of obligation, we can characterise norm implementation as exposing weakness or strength of law or attempts at exceptionalism or norm change.
+First, I suggest that we can identify the degree of commitment to international law by looking at the publicity and consistency of actions and justifications and the degree of engagement with the international community.
+Secondly, I show that depending on whether the words and actions of states display a strong or weak sense of obligation, we can characterise norm implementation as exposing weakness or strength of law or attempts at discursive or behavioural norm avoidance.

 The interaction of law and politics in norm implementation.
 Virtual Workshop on Norms, organized by Antje Wiener and Phil Orchard, March 24, 2020 (originally to be held at the ISA Annual Conference in Honolulu).

 “A reversal of arguments rather than of law: Protracted contestation over the status of Kosovo, South Ossetia and Abkhazia.”
 Presentation at the Workshop on “International law in times of transformation”, St Andrews, 8 November 2019.